 The complainant alleged that the statement in the June 2004 press analysis concerning the articles in the Süddeutsche Zeitung and the EUobserver "grossly falsifies and distorts" the contents of these articles, because it creates the impression that "it is an undisputed fact that, on the basis of information received from a colleague at Stern, I stand accused of having paid an official."
-The complainant argued that OLAF had not included quotes of Mr G. that would call into question his earlier statements.
+The complainant argued that OLAF had not included quotations of statements made by Mr G. that would call into question his earlier statements.